Anass Zaroury

-Anass Zaroury (أنس الزروري; born 7 November 2000) is a professional footballer who plays as a left winger for Greek Super League club Panathinaikos, on loan from club Lens.
-Born in Belgium, he plays for the Morocco national team.
+Anass Zaroury (أنس الزروري; born 7 November 2000) is a professional footballer who plays as a left winger for Major League Soccer side Columbus Crew, on loan from Greek Super League club Panathinaikos.
+Born in Belgium, he played for the Morocco national team.

 Club career

 Charleroi

 On 1 February 2021, Zaroury joined Belgian First Division A side Charleroi on a two-and-a-half-year deal, returning on loan to Lommel until the end of the season.

 Burnley

 On 30 August 2022, Zaroury signed for EFL Championship club Burnley for an undisclosed fee on a four-year deal.
 He quickly became a fan favourite due to his skilful style, and soon had his own chant to the tune of Heartbeat.
 He scored his first goal for Burnley in a 4–0 win against Swansea City on 15 October 2022.
 Zaroury scored the second and third goals as Burnley beat Bournemouth in the third round of the FA Cup in January 2023.
 On 11 August 2023, Zaroury received a red card against Manchester City in the first Premier League game of his career.